Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Introduction

-With cellular communication systems being limited by interference, especially for cell edge users, research efforts and later standards supported CoMP to coordinate transmission by multiple base stations (BSs) to reduce inter-cell interference, thereby improving data rates and coverage \cite{gesbert2010multi,irmer2011coordinated, rashid1998joint,rashid1998transmit,bengtsson1999optimal,stridh2006system,ng2008distributed,song2007network,dahrouj2010coordinated,irmer2011coordinated,shin2017coordinated,jungnickel2014role}.
-The principal feasibility of CoMP was demonstrated for both UL and DL in physical testbeds with improved average throughput and cell edge throughput \cite{irmer2011coordinated}.
-To improve the data rate of cell-edge users, a CoMP BF problem based on interference alignment was also studied in a non-orthogonal multiple access system \cite{shin2017coordinated}.
-For UL transmission, the authors in \cite{rashid1998joint} proposed a fixed-point algorithm that jointly solves BF and PC problems and further proved the existence of at least one optimal solution.
-The authors in \cite{rashid1998transmit} formulate a virtual UL system model whose combiner and power control solutions are used to iteratively update the DL BF solution.
-The DL BF problem was also cast into a semidefinite optimization problem and efficiently solved via interior point methods which are standard tools \cite{bengtsson1999optimal}.
-Using the semidefinite DL formulation, the optimal DL BF and PC were designed and the optimal access point assignment for terminals was investigated for congestion control \cite{stridh2006system}.
-Noting that signals from neighboring BSs have significant impact, the authors in \cite{ng2008distributed} proposed a near-optimal distributed DL BF algorithm based on message passing method between neighboring BSs without requiring centralized processing.
-For multiuser MIMO systems, their linear programming-based UL–DL duality concept led to centralized and decentralized algorithms to efficiently solve the joint BF and PC problem \cite{song2007network}.
-In \cite{dahrouj2010coordinated}, the UL-DL duality was further extended to multiuser MIMO systems using Lagrangian theory and used to propose an iterative algorithm that can find both optimal UL PC and DL BF solutions.
-Also, the iterative algorithm was able to be implemented in a distributed fashion without requiring explicit estimation of inter-cell interference.
-The authors in \cite{jungnickel2014role} demonstrated that the synergy between CoMP and massive MIMO is advantageous to 5G communication systems because of a more robust link, localized interference, and reduced backhaul overhead.
+To further unleash the potential of CoMP systems, joint optimization of beamforming and power control has been proposed \cite{rashid1998joint,rashid1998transmit,song2007network,wiesel2005linear}.
+For UL transmission, authors in \cite{rashid1998joint} proposed a fixed-point algorithm that jointly solves BF and PC problems and proves the existence of at least one optimal solution.
+The authors in \cite{rashid1998transmit} formulated a virtual UL system model whose combiner and power control solutions are used to iteratively update the DL BF solution.
+For multiuser MIMO systems, linear programming UL–DL duality led to centralized and decentralized algorithms to efficiently solve the joint BF and PC problem \cite{song2007network}.
+Authors in \cite{wiesel2005linear} derived an iterative algorithm that finds optimal UL PC and DL BF solutions based on Lagrangian theory and brought insights to \cite{dahrouj2010coordinated} which generalized the algorithm to multicell multiuser MIMO systems.